Raspberry Pi 4 Gets USB Bootloader in New Firmware Beta

 Since this is a beta, early adopters have to manually update the bootloader.
 The process is easy enough, though.
 You'll need to load the latest edition of the Raspbian operating system onto a microSD card and run the firmware update from a terminal.
 After rebooting, the new beta bootloader will go into effect.

-If you'd like to get in on the beta, follow the detailed steps posted on the Raspberry Pi forums.
+If you'd like to get in on the beta, follow the detailed steps in our tutorial.
 You will need a microSD card to enable the new USB functions, but after that, the microSD card is totally optional.

-Note: Update (5/23): We now have a dedicated tutorial on how to boot Raspberry Pi 4 From USB that has detailed instructions for doing this.
+I don't get why the software for rpi is taking so long!!!
+It is hurting the PC replacement use case for the raspberry pi!

+Where is proper youtube browser playback?
+Full video hardware decode for that?
+Where is x265 decode?
+Why is it 2020 and we cannot just plugin and get the thing to work as it is supposed to?